eludi/arcajs/doc/API.md

 ### function app.getResource

-returns handle to an image/audio/font or text resource or array of handles
+returns handle to an image/audio/font or text/json resource or array of handles

 #### Parameters: